 The liquid:powder ratio simply refers to the amount of liquid you are using compared to powder.

 If you are mixing with a calorie-rich liquid (like milk), you should increase liquid volume incrementally.
-This will prevent excess calories being consumed (if you are watching your calories).
+This will prevent excess calories from being consumed (if you are watching your calories).

 Furthermore, even the slightest increase in liquid volume can make a large difference to the overall consistency of your shake.